2010trophies.JPG

 We were glad that we would be with Frankie - Kyle's partner at the World Youth Team Challenge.
 It was really hot when we teed off at 11:40 - but UGS and Belmar staff made sure there were water stations at every other hole and we were allowed to shuttle the boys from green to tee.
 Kyle struggled on the front, and was 2 over at the turn.
 When he played hole 2 on his practice round, a short par 4, he used his driver to go over the large tree that was directly in the middle of the fairway.
 He ended up in the rough, just short of the green.
 So, on his opening round, he wanted to use his 3W and try for a better lie.
 The plan backfired and his 3W knocked his ball in the fairway bunker on the other side of the tree and he bogied.
 On the back 9, he did much better but had to settle for 1 under and I was pleased that he birdied both par 3's.
 After the first round, Kyle was in the lead with 71, followed closely by Jerald from Oklahoma, and Frankie came in with a 74.
 The first thing Kyle and I did after the round was head back to the hotel for quick showers and clean clothes.

 Day 2 would be a shotgun start and Kyle, Jerald and Frankie would be on the par 3, 13th.
 The weather was perfect - cool, cloudy with occasional gusts of wind.
 Kyle came out of the gate with a bang.
 He put his tee shot about 7 feet from the hole and sunk his birdie putt.
 He went on to birdie the next 3 par 4 holes, and was inches away on the par 3, 17th hole (after bogeying it yesterday).
-He stumbled a bit on the 18th, and had to settle for a 5 but he scorecard showed a 19 after 6 holes.
+He stumbled a bit on the 18th, and had to settle for a 5 but his scorecard showed a 19 after 6 holes.

 chipBelmar.jpg